-(5) Quality assurance.
+(4) Quality assurance.

-(a) The employer must ensure that all process equipment, at a minimum, complies with the criteria established by the process safety information (PSI).
+(a) The employer must ensure that all process equipment, at a minimum, complies with the criteria established by the PSI.
 The employer must ensure that all process equipment is:

 (i) Suitable for the process application for which it is or will be used;